zonxorg/zonxdocs/exampleSite/content/fr/docs/quickstart.md

 ## Ordering Content

-Lotus Docs uses a simple weighting method for ordering content and creating menus.
+Zonx Docs uses a simple weighting method for ordering content and creating menus.

 The front matter `weight` variable is used to order all content and auto-generate the menu structure (including the sidebar menu and page navigation buttons).
 Lower weight values take higher precedence.
 So content with lower weights come first and are so ordered in the menu.

 ## Auto-Generated Menu

-As mentioned, Lotus Docs auto-generates menus and navigation links using the [front matter](https://gohugo.io/content-management/front-matter/#predefined) weight variable.
+As mentioned, Zonx Docs auto-generates menus and navigation links using the [front matter](https://gohugo.io/content-management/front-matter/#predefined) weight variable.
 For example, Navigate to the `content/docs` directory and create two content files, `doc-one.md` and `doc-two.md`, then edit the weight values to `100` and `200` respectively:

 {{< alert text="It's good practice to increment the weight of your posts by a factor of <code>100</code>.
 This ensures plenty of room to insert new posts between existing items should you need to." />}}